Mid-Season Invitational: 2022

 The 2022 Mid-Season Invitational was held from 10–29 May 2022 in Busan, South Korea.
 Similar to the previous event, eleven teams qualified for the event, where all teams began in the same stage of the tournament, unlike previous years where the winners of the minor leagues had to win play-in matches to face teams from the larger regions.
-The CIS's League of Legends Continental League was unable to send a representative to the event due to the cancellation of their Spring Split, in response to the 2022 Russian invasion of Ukraine.
+The CIS's League of Legends Continental League was unable to send a representative to the event due to the cancellation of their Spring Split, in response to the Russian invasion of Ukraine.

 Due to travel restrictions related to the COVID-19 pandemic in Shanghai, where most of China's LPL teams are based, the LPL representative, Royal Never Give Up had competed in the tournament remotely from the team's training facility or the LPL Arena in Shanghai.
 All other representatives competed with artificially standardized ping to ensure competitive integrity.

 The final was played on 29 May 2022, hosted in the Busan Exhibition and Convention Center (BEXCO).
 The series was played between the two most successful teams in the competition's history at the time, the defending champions Royal Never Give Up, from China's League of Legends Pro League, and T1, from League of Legends Champions Korea.
 In the final, Royal Never Give Up won the championship 3–2, becoming the first team to win three MSI titles, and the second team to successfully defend their title (after T1 in 2017).
 Yan "Wei" Yangwei was awarded the MVP for his performance in the final.

 2023

-The 2023 Mid-Season Invitational will be held from 2–21 May 2023 in London, United Kingdom.
-Thirteen teams from nine regions qualified for the event as champions of their regional Spring splits, excluding North America (LCS), EMEA (Europe, the Middle East and Africa), Korea (LCK), and China (LPL), who each will have two teams participate in the tournament.
-As a result of this change, the Spring Split champions from Turkey (TCL) and Oceania (LCO) will no longer participate in the event due to the Turkish league losing their regional status to become a European Regional League (ERL), and the Oceania league merging under the Southeast Asian Pacific Championship Series (PCS).
+The 2023 Mid-Season Invitational was held from 2–21 May 2023 in London, United Kingdom.
+Thirteen teams from nine regions qualified for the event as champions of their regional Spring splits, excluding North America (LCS), EMEA (Europe, the Middle East and Africa), Korea (LCK), and China (LPL), who each had two teams participate in the tournament.
+As a result of this change, the Spring Split champions from Turkey (TCL) and Oceania (LCO) no longer participated in the event due to the Turkish league losing their regional status to become a European Regional League (ERL), and the Oceania league merging under the Southeast Asian Pacific Championship Series (PCS).

 The format for the event differed to the previous editions, with the introduction of a play-in stage, consisting of eight teams who are split into two double elimination brackets.
-There, three teams will qualify to the main tournament bracket where the qualifying teams, along with five other teams, will face off in a double elimination bracket to determine the winner of the tournament.
+There, three teams qualified to the main tournament bracket where the qualifying teams, along with five other teams, faced off in another double elimination bracket to determine the winner of the tournament.

-All games of the tournament will be hosted in the Copper Box Arena.
+All games of the tournament were hosted in the Copper Box Arena.
+The finals was played on 21 May 2023 between JD Gaming and Bilibili Gaming, both from the League of Legends Pro League (LPL).
+In the final, JD Gaming won the series 3–1, with Zhuo "knight" Ding being named the finals MVP of the tournament.